-The development and formulation of a range requires rigorous involvement of 18 to 24 months in typical situation, and involves the following steps which we are going to discuss here.
+The development and formulation of a range require the rigorous involvement of 18 to 24 months in a typical situation and involves the following steps which we are going to discuss here.

 The designer simulates upcoming fashion trends for the season by research and analysis of ongoing fashion events like NY fashion show, London Fashion, Paris and Milan fashion show where some of the illustrious designers showcase their collection.

 With a fair idea of forthcoming trends in terms of colors, fabrics, trims silhouettes, a designer conceptualizes a theme.
 A theme may be a set of emotions or a message that a designer is set to weave through his designs.
 These themes are then translated on to a board full of images, fabrics, trims etc known as Mood Board which are used for creating a range or a collection.
 Inspirational images and trims from which the final theme is drawn is called Inspiration Board.
 Just as a painter portrays his mood on a canvas, a designer pours out his creativity on a mood board that sets a stage for product development.